Immediate safety plans are developed when an immediate harm indicator has been identified when completing the SDM safety assessment.

 If the family does not have a safety and support network, this is the time to help them identify who may be able to help them.
 Network members can be extended family, friends and neighbours who care about the child and are able to work both with the family and Child Safety.

-Tools such as genograms, eco-maps and Circles of safety and support can assist practitioners to identify network members.
+Tools such as genograms, eco-maps and Circles of Safety and Support Tool can assist practitioners to identify network members.

 Related forms, templates and resourcesBack to top